 Our six-step planning process is disciplined and comprehensive.
 I especially enjoy beginning that process with clients—introducing our firm and my practice, explaining how we like to work with clients, reviewing some key financial-education concepts, and getting to know individuals or couples.

 We first go through a financial discovery process, taking inventory of a client’s total financial picture.
-We help them assess their objectives, and identify potential gaps in their protection needs or their longer-term financial-planning imperatives.
+We help them assess their objectives, and identify potential gaps in their insurance needs or their longer-term financial-planning imperatives.
 I believe we can bring our clients the “best of both worlds.”
-We offer the tremendous resources of the TFA organization while still operating independently.
+We offer the tremendous resources of the Harbour Investments/ClearStep Financial organizations while still operating independently.
 We have the freedom to recommend products and services from a wide variety of high-quality providers.

 I explain to clients that we are working as a team to develop their financial strategy.
 I ask questions that will help identify what’s most important to them in planning their financial future, such as, “What are your hopes and dreams?
 What is your risk tolerance?
 Are your risk tolerance and current financial status in line with your objectives?
 Do you need to be growth-oriented, or is it important to you to have guaranteed income in retirement?”

 The discovery process allows me to assemble appropriate options, and then we review the pros and cons of those options.
 There are so many ways to get to an objective, so I strive to make sure my clients are well-informed about their options.
 We can then intelligently walk through the decision-making together.
 We work as a team because, at the end of the day, the client is the owner of their financial strategy, and I am their coach throughout the entire process.
 I ask the questions that need to be answered to present viable options.
 But, ultimately, they will be the ones giving me the green light to proceed with a course of action.